ravi684624/Forms-HTML/README.md

-Learnt how to make forms using html. also used some css in it.
+Learnt how to make forms using html.
+Also used some css in it.
+If you want to see the Output of this file, here is the link: https://ravi684624.github.io/Forms-html/